Rustaveli Avenue: Accessibility

-Life on Rustaveli Avenue
+Landmarks

 Rustaveli Avenue starts at Freedom Square.
 The first building on Rustaveli Avenue is Rustaveli Cinema, the biggest cinema in Georgia.
 Opposite the cinema are the Youth Palace and former Parliament Building of Georgia.
 Kashveti Church is located between the Art House of Tbilisi and the Art Museum.
 There are many beautiful buildings on Rustaveli Avenue; among them are the Tbilisi Opera House and the Rustaveli Theatre.
 The avenue is full of various cafes, shops, restaurants and other entertainment places.
 Rustaveli Avenue is a mix of modern and 20th-century architecture.
-Rustaveli Avenue is a place of many public protests, but it's also the place of many outdoor exhibitions, performances, etc. The avenue is one of the best architectural and tourist centers of Tbilisi.
+Rustaveli Avenue is a place of many public protests, but it is also the place of many outdoor exhibitions, performances, etc. The avenue is one of the best architectural and tourist centers of Tbilisi.